MarcoBlaesing/zeroDepLab/04-m365-sso-lcm.md

 In this lab, we'll effortlessly integrate Okta with your Microsoft Office 365 environment.
 By leveraging the Okta Integration Network, you'll experience firsthand how modern application integrations can be both straightforward and rapid.
 Through the benefits of automated provisioning and single sign-on, employees will be poised for instant productivity.
 And even as we focus on a user-friendly experience, remember, security is always at the forefront.

-> Note: Before you can start you must have successfully completed the previous labs
+> Note: Before you can start you must have successfully completed the previousssss labsssssss

 ## Add Microsoft Office 365 App to Okta for SSO